garageScript/myProxy/docs/index.md

 ## Usage
 1. Go to your server url: `http://your-server-ip-address:3000`.
 You will be prompted to enter your admin password and your domain provider's API Key and Secret, [find out how here](https://github.com/Neilpang/acme.sh/wiki/dnsapi)

 2. All your domain names in that provider will show up.
-Click the `setup` button next to the domain you wish to setup (could take up to 4 minutes)
+Click the **setup** button next to the domain you wish to setup (could take up to 5 minutes)

-3. After your domain is setup, you will be able to generate as many subdomain repository as you want!
+3. After your domain is setup, you will be able to generate as many subdomain repositories as you want!
 To do that:
-    1. Go to your server url:  `http://your-server-ip-address:3000`
+    1. Go to your server URL:  `http://your-server-ip-address:3000`
     2. Create a subdomain.
 IP and port are optional.
 You should see a git link that was created for you.
     3. `git clone` the app, then build the app locally.
-Find out how in the Building Your Local App section below.
+Find out how in the **Building Your Local App section** below.
     4. When you are done, `git push origin master` and watch your app run in production!

 ## Building-Your-Local-App